GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 // so that they can be added to the MessageManager in the core architecture. using RootName.Core;

-// Messages must live in a namespace that corresponds to their file/folder location. namespace RootName.Runtime.Example
+// Messages scripts containing individual Message Events must live in a namespace that corresponds to their file/folder location.
+// These file/folder locations correspond to the feature most related to the Message Events. namespace RootName.Runtime.Example
 {
-    // Message bus events should be defined in separate files, and should be kept close to
+    // Message Events should be defined in separate files, and should be kept close to
     // their respective scripts.

     // Some quick notes on writing Message Events: